 Tabata interval workouts are all the rage these days, and for good reason.
-This high-intensity training is fun, blasts calories, and moves so quickly it's hard to get bored.
-For tabata, you perform an exercise at maximal intensity for 20 seconds, followed by 10 seconds of rest.
-You repeat this pattern a total of eight times, making one tabata round four minutes.
+This high-intensity training is fun, blasts calories, and moves so quickly that it's hard to get bored.
+For Tabata, you perform an exercise at maximal intensity for 20 seconds, followed by 10 seconds of rest.
+You repeat this on-off pattern a total of eight times, making one complete Tabata round four minutes.

 This time-saving tabata session works your entire body in just under 40 minutes.
 And with no equipment needed, you have no excuse not to give it a try.
 Click here for a printable PDF of the workout.
 Take it to the gym or tape it to your fridge to remind you to get your sweat on — but do the workout and let us know what you think.

 Not sure what some of the moves are?
 Keep reading more detailed instructions on each exercise.